madmimi/deferrer/README.md

 # Deferrer

 Deferrer is a library for deferring work units for a time period or to a specific time.
-When time reaches, only the last work unit will be run.
+When time reaches, only the last work unit will be processed.
 Usually, the last work unit should be the one that summarizes all the previous ones.
-An example scenario would be when you want to send live updates to recipient, and if those updates happen *very* frequently, you would like to limit how often these updates are sent.
+An example scenario would be sending live updates that happen *very* frequently and we want to limit them by sending an update every x seconds.

 ## Installation